meinside/meinside.github.io/_posts/2014-08-26-Gogs-on-Raspberry-Pi.md

 {% highlight bash %}
 $ sudo chmod ug+x /etc/init.d/gogs

+# if gogs has higher priority that database server, it would fail to launch on boot time
-$ sudo update-rc.d gogs defaults
+$ sudo update-rc.d gogs defaults 98
 {% endhighlight %}

 Gogs can now be manually started with `sudo service gogs start` and stopped with `sudo service gogs stop`.